tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 - react-three depends on Three.js r72 React version 0.14.2, react-three-renderer works with the most recent versions of both Three.js and React.
 - react-three-renderer has not yet implemented all Three.js features, react-three does (mainly because its lesser granularity).
 - in react-three the ray caster doesn't work i.c.w. controls like the OrbitControls, in react-three-renderer it does.
+- both libraries provide excellent examples, studying these will give you a good grasp of the basic principles.

 Don't hesitate to get in touch with us, if you have any questions or remarks about this post.
 Feedback is much appreciated.